-Each year, AGS explores a broad intellectual theme that provides context for the fall semester's seminars, the international study trip in January and the essays that Scholars write in the spring semester.
+Each year, AGS explores a broad intellectual theme that provides context for the fall semester's seminars, the international study trip in January, and the essays that AGS Scholars write in the spring semester.
 The essays are published in Mosaic, the academic journal that Scholars produce.
 Past themes have included "The Creation and Maintenance of the Nation-State" and "The Arts in Times of Social Change."

 Entering first-year students are invited to participate in the program based on their academic record and extracurricular achievements in high school; there is no application.
 To remain active in the program, Scholars must maintain a 3.5 GPA at NYU and participate regularly in scheduled meetings and cultural activities.

 Chinnie Ding is a Ph.D. candidate in English at Harvard University.
 Her research and teaching interests include Modernism, poetry, Asia, labor, political feeling, cinema, dance, opera, and visual art. more>

 AGS Administrative Director